ruhini/admission-test/README.md

 # admission-test
-a simple relating to my admission in university
+a simple project relating to my admission in university